 Corporate fundraising is another great way to get involved and support the cause.
 Individuals or organizations can sponsor and support a specific program of your choice.
 We also accept volunteers and program adoption where people can chip in their time, skills, advice and ability.
 You can help teach a skill or knowledge

 To learn more about Liwaki Ye and to get involved, visit their website here.
-Soon, VIVI will start selling some of the goods, like hair scrunchies, produced by Liwaki Ye women!
-Stay tuned for more details.
+Now, VIVI is start selling some of the goods, like hair scrunchies and hair accessories, produced by Liwaki Ye women!
+Your purchase would help support the organization.

 Meet our other two charity partners: Feeding America & World Vision